ParadoxReagent/StoryQuest/frontend/README.md

 - Safari (latest)

 ## Development Notes

+### With Docker

+- Frontend runs on Nginx in production mode
+- Backend API is accessed at `http://backend:8000` from within the Docker network
+- Frontend is served at `http://localhost:3000` on the host
+- CORS is configured on the backend to allow frontend requests
+- Multi-stage build optimizes the production image size
+- Static assets are cached with appropriate headers

+### Manual Development

 - The app uses Vite's proxy feature to avoid CORS issues during development
 - All API calls go through `/api` which is proxied to the backend